KW Video

 Context

-KW Video is a SaaS communication platform used by over 191,000 real estate agents nationwide to create and distribute personalized marketing videos.
-The existing system relied on manual post-processing, introducing multi-day delays and limiting adoption.
+KW Video is a SaaS communication platform used by over 191,000 real estate agents to create and distribute personalized marketing videos.
+The original system relied on manual post-processing and multi-device workflows, introducing multi-day delays that made the product impractical for real-world use.

 The Core Problem